Hazelfire/metalog/README.md

 # @quri/metalog
-This package is a JS implementation of metalog.
+This package is a TS implementation of metalog.
 It is based on [rmetalog](https://github.com/isaacfab/rmetalog) but varies in a couple of ways.

 1. rmetalog doesn't seem to strictly obey the cdf being the inverse of the quantile function.
 As far as I can tell, around the tails it doesn't hold this inverse perfectly.
 This implementation is built to hold that inverse better.